psugrg/cmproj-snippet/README.md

 Run `make` to build the release.
 Run `sudo make install` to install application.
-Use `-DCMAKE_INSTALL_PREFIX=/path/to/install` as an argument for `cmake` to change the default installation location Use `-DINSTALL_GTEST=OFF` to prevent installing google tests with the application.
+Use `-DCMAKE_INSTALL_PREFIX=/path/to/install` as an argument for `cmake` to change the default installation location Use `-DINSTALL_GTEST=OFF` to [prevent google tests installation](https://github.com/google/googletest/issues/2829) with the application.

 The example full build and installation:
 ```